CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

+Additionally, we introduce an image encoder to encode the content image and then use a Feed-Forward Network (FFN) to connect the feature vectors with the prompt encoding symbols, represented as:

-where \(w_m\) and \(w_i\) are the weights applied to the outputs of the FFN for \(y_{\text{m}}\) and \(y_{\text{i}}\), respectively.
-This network then integrates these encodings with the caption's word embedding, replacing the original text encoding as the Key and Value in the cross-attention layer.
+where \(w_c\) and \(w_m\) are the weights applied to the outputs of \(y_{\text{c}}\) and the \(y_{\text{m}}\), respectively.
+This network subsequently integrates these encodings with the caption's word embedding, replacing the original input tokens as the Key and Value in the cross-attention layer.

-\textbf{Local Control:} All decoupled image conditions, including sketches, segmentation masks, depth maps, road maps, and MLSD, are utilized as local control information.
+\textit{Image Conditional Fusion:} All decoupled image conditions, including Sketch, Segmentation mask, Depthmap, HED, Road map, and MLSD, are utilized as local control information.
 As shown in \cref{fig:overall}, this part of CRS-Diff is based on the ControlNet, with the SD weights initially fixed to replicate the encoders and the structure and weights of the intermediate blocks.
-Notably, the Feature Extractor, comprising stacked convolutional neural networks, is designed to process the multiple local control information to match the dimensions of the noisy image.
-This processed information is then passed through a zero convolution layer, summed with the input noise, and forwarded to the replicated encoder, facilitating control over the image conditions.
+It is worth noting that the feature extractor, consisting of stacked convolutional neural networks, contains multiple feature condition information in the feature map.
+We then fuse the latent features with the denoising latent variables through a feature fusion network.
+Consistent with Uni-ControlNet \cite{zhao2024uni}, we perform the feature injection step in four downsampled ResNet blocks within the U-Net structure of the diffusion model.

-Given a set of image conditions \( \{c_i\}_{i=1}^n \), the local control information processing can be represented as a function \( \mathcal{F} \), which maps the set of conditions to a feature space that aligns with the input noise dimensions.
-This mapping is formally defined as \( \mathcal{F} : \{c_i\} \rightarrow \mathbb{R}^{d \times d} \), where \( d \) represents the dimensionality of the input noise latent.
+Specifically, given a set of image conditions \( \{c_i\}_{i=1}^n \), image conditional information processing can be represented as a function \( \mathcal{F} \), which maps the set of conditions to a feature space that equations with the input noise dimensions.
+This mapping is formally defined as \( \mathcal{F} : \{c_i\} \rightarrow \mathbb{R}^{c \times d \times d} \), where \( d \) represents the dimensionality of the latent feature map.
 The transformation leverages a series of convolutional and pooling layers to effectively capture the spatial hierarchies and semantic features of the control information, ensuring that the generated features are representative of the underlying conditions.
+Based on this, we resample the obtained feature map to the same dimension as the current latent variable and use Attention Feature Fusion (AFF) \cite{dai2021attentional} to achieve a better fusion of the noise and feature images.
+This process replaces the inputs of the original residual block of the U-Net, allowing us to achieve multi-conditional information injection, represented as: